tradeparadigm/sdks/ribbon/README.md

 print(asdict(domain))
 ```

-This may output something like:
+This may output something similar to:
 ```python
 {'chainId': 42,
  'name': 'RIBBON SWAP',